-Derek Boxwell, Boxwell Avionics, to our facility.
+Derek Boxwell, Aircraft Avionics Works (AAW), to our facility.
 He has already solved some complicated corporate avionic issues and saved our customers money.
-Boxwell Avionics has the equipment to test your 406 ELT.
+Aircraft Avionics Works (AAW) has the equipment to test your 406 ELT.
 Call us for more information

 Citation 550 operators --

 Jeff Grothe has returned from initial training at Flight Safety and is scheduled for line maintenance this winter.
 Let us help reduce your operating expenses with our efficient maintenance and lower prices.